gilbo/atl/README.md

 ### Wrapping Halide, Part 1 & 2

 This is an exercise in how to pare down a whole build-system and library wrapper into less than 500 lines of code using clever meta-programming and filesystem inspection/introspection tricks.
-It exists to support a careful attempt to compile the tensor language efficiently.  (see `src/halide.py` for the result of this notebook)
+It exists to support a careful attempt to compile the tensor language efficiently.  (see `src/halide.py` for the result of this notebook, and `test_halide.py` for a very few test cases present)

-### Compiling a Tensor Language
+### Compiling a Tensor Language v0

-Still in progress.
+An experiment (quite long) in forcing the tensor language to compile down to Halide.
+The results are collected in `src/atlv0_compile.py`